‘Overwatch’ Pro Gamers Banned For ‘Flirting’? Is This A New Rule in Pro Gaming?

 “Both of them have done something they should not be doing as eSports players and we have taken steps to prevent recurrence,” according to the English translation of Lunatic Hai’s apology.

-According to Inven, the female fans found out about the affairs in the Inven message boards.
+According to Inven, the female fans found out about the affairs in the message boards.
 When you have a relationship with an elite pro gamer, it must be something you should be proud of.
 And this was how it all started.

-An anonymous post on the Inven community board noted that this female user is one of the pro gamer’s girlfriend.
-It was latter revealed that the pro gamer she was pertaining to was Leetajun.
+An anonymous post on the Inven community board noted that this female user is one of the pro gamers’ girlfriend.
+It was latter revealed that the pro gamer she was dating was Leetajun.
 When his name became public, there were at least three other women who dismissed the initial claim saying they were the gamer’s girlfriend.

 One by one, other stories on Dean’s relationships were revealed as well.
-Dean’s approach was even more aggressive as he is reportedly seeking to have sex with women and some minors.
+Dean’s approach was even more aggressive, as he was reportedly seeking to have sex with women and some minors.

 “It’s an action that was not appropriate as a professional gamer and I am embarrassed and regretting this as I knew contacting fans through social media continuously does not look good for the staff and teammates,” Dean wrote.